MrHaribo/mrharibo.github.io/communicationtutorial/index.md

 ![project-explorer](ProjectExplorer.PNG "Project Explorer showing a Service Project")

 > Tip: If you find that a Service Project contains way to many folders in the Project Explorer as I do :) add a new *Filter* via the *Drop Down* menu of the Project Explorer.
 Add "src, target, shared_contribution" as Name filter patterns as shwon in the image below.
+You can also check the *Libraries from external* checkbox in exclude from view list but to check these folders is sometimes useful.

 ![name-filter-patterns](NameFilterPatterns.PNG "Useful Name filter patterns")